-Adapting to nature’s peculiaritiesJapanese farmland is highly cultivated.
-Domestic crop production, with a traditional focus on rice, accounts for the highest output within the agricultural farming sector.
-In Japan, paddy fields are the main form of rice cultivation.
+Domestic crop production, with a traditional focus on rice, accounts for the highest output within the agricultural farming sector, while livestock farming only plays a minor role in Japan.
+Paddy fields are the main form of rice cultivation.
 Due to a shortage of plain farmland, farmers utilize terraced paddies built into mountain slopes or swampland around the country's coastlines.
-Rice paddies are vital to Japan's biodiversity, since they serve as ecosystems and water reservoirs, protecting wildlife population and preventing flooding.
+Rice paddies are vital to Japan's biodiversity, since they serve as ecosystems and water reservoirs, protecting wildlife populations and preventing flooding.

 As Japan is an island nation surrounded by oceans, people have traditionally taken advantage of the abundant supply of seafood.
-More than 2,000 fishing ports are operated across the country, with Japanese marine fisheries showing the highest production output within the sector, closely followed by marine aquacultures.
-Inland water fisheries and aquacultures are comparatively minor sub-sectors of the fishing industry, focusing on the production of shellfish and eels.
+More than three thousand fishing ports are operated across the country, with marine fisheries showing the highest production output within the fishing industry, followed by marine aquacultures.

-While Japan is blessed with a rich fauna and flora, it is also uniquely vulnerable to the elements.
-Natural disasters, such as earthquakes, typhoons, or flooding through heavy rainfall regularly affect the agricultural industry.
+While Japan is blessed with a rich fauna and flora, it is also vulnerable to natural disasters.
+Earthquakes, typhoons, or flooding through heavy rainfall regularly cause damages in the agricultural industry.
 With the intensifying effects of climate change, the impact on the primary sector through natural catastrophes will likely worsen in the future.

-The Japanese archipelago stretches over six principle climate zones, allowing the cultivation of a broad spectrum of agricultural products.
+The Japanese archipelago stretches over several climate zones, allowing the cultivation of a broad spectrum of agricultural products.
 For example, the northern island Hokkaido is famous for its dairy products, the neighboring Aomori prefecture produces not only the majority, but allegedly also the best apples in the country.
-While many gourmets around the globe dream of sampling the original Kobe beef, Yamaguchi prefecture’s infamous fugu (pufferfish) remains a specialty only for the brave.
 Through the promotion of farming and rural lifestyle as touristic activities, younger generations are not only reintroduced to an almost forgotten part of the country, but money and attention are put back into a sector that struggles to survive.